gunderson/jquery.spriteAnimation/README.md

 ### Parametric commands

-Commands that require parameters should be set as parameters on objects
+Commands that require parameters should be set as properties on objects

 #### gotoFrame